Jellonator/PvPConstruct/mods/status_effects/README.md

 			-- "both", use both the original and the new effect at the same time -- function(a, b), use a function and return the mode(s) to use

-	applies_to = "all" -- If set to "player", this status will only affect players.
-If set to "object", this status will only affect LuaEntitySAO objects.
+	applies_to = "all" -- What type of objects this status will affect.
+			--     Possible values:
+			-- "player", will only affect players
+			-- "object", will only affect LuaEntitySAO objects

+	step_timer = nil -- If set, will only call step every 'step_time' seconds.

+	remove_on_death = true -- Whether or not this effect should be removed when -- the player dies.

 	on_activate(self, object) -- Function that will be called when the status -- effect is first applied or the player logs in.